bencardoen/DataCurator.jl/docs/src/installation.md

 **Note** Mac + M1/M2 chips may not work reliably with Virtualbox/Vagrant it is then recommended to [install from source](#advanced).

- Alternatively, for Mac M1/M2 you can [try this repository](https://github.com/manuparra/singularitycontainers-on-m1-arm64).

  #### Get DataCurator
  Using the singularity CLI
 ```bash